 Coverage for Rental Car Agreements

-No Coverage for Vehicle Damage
+No Coverage for Damage To the Rental Car

 Most rental car agreements impose liability on the rental customer for physical damage to the rental car.
 If the customer damages the vehicle as a result of an accident, he or she must reimburse the rental company for the cost to repair the vehicle.
-These costs are not covered by contractual liability.
+These costs aren't covered by contractual liability.
 The definition of insured contract specifically excludes that part of any rental contract that obligates you (or your employee) to pay for property damage to the rental vehicle.

 You can insure rental vehicles for physical damage by purchasing hired auto physical damage coverage.
 Alternatively, you can purchase a loss damage waiver (sometimes called a collision damage waiver) from the rental agency.